RGerboth/hashtag-tracker/README.md

 In the past three years I have built three APIs with this basic sutructure, although two of them had GraphQL (as well as REST) interfaces so the file structure relfected the Resolver/Typedef naming typical to that pattern.

-Utilizing PostgreSQL also made detecting and rejecting duiplicates simpler and more robust.
+Utilizing PostgreSQL also made detecting and rejecting duplicates simpler and more robust.
 All of these APIs that use PostgreSQL also include Sequelize.
 I like to use an ORM for enhanced modeling, migration support, abstract query language and database portability.
+Sequelize also has some tools for conducting inquries in multiple, separate operations that can improve performance on complex joins.

 Stubbed in are Passport for authentication and jest for testing.
-Due to the time constraints of this build those are not fully built out.
+Due to the time constraints of this build only the Passport user authentication (/login) is active.
+Nothing has been added for generating tokens, password reset, etc.

+There is one Jest test currently implemented that checks the login function for a success (200) response.

 This simple API took about 4 hours to complete over two days.